Canonically consistent quantum master equation for proton-transfer reactions: Results and Discussion

 where \(q_{\mathrm L}\) denotes the position of the minimum of the left well and \(a\) is the width parameter of the Gaussian.
 The wavepacket is assigned a kinetic energy equal to the barrier height $E_{\mathrm B} = 1573.3 \ \text{cm}^{-1}$ of the double well, such that \(k_{0} = \sqrt{2 \mu_\text{TAA} E_{\mathrm B}}\).
 The wavepacket is therefore initially centered at the minimum of the left well, \(q_{\mathrm L}\), and the width parameter $a = 0.5 \ a_0$ is chosen such that the packet is slightly narrower than the left well itself.
 Subsequently, the wavepacket begins moving toward the right.
 For this scenario we employ an extended twelve-level representation (\(N = 12\)) of the TAA subsystem.

-Fig.~\ref{fig:wp_dyn_g05} shows the wavepacket dynamics at \(\gamma = 0.5\).
-The left panel displays the populations of the lowest four eigenstates \(\ket{0}\)–\(\ket{3}\), while the right panel shows the corresponding expectation value of the transfer coordinate \(\langle q(t)\rangle\).
-The latter shows new features, namely coherent oscillations, which depicts the actual movement of our wavepacket in the double well, oscillating from one minimum to the opposite during relaxation.
-Illustratively seen, we encounter a damped anharmonic oscillator.
-These oscillations correspond to off-diagonal elements in the reduced density matrix, which are non-zero.
+Fig.~\ref{fig:wp_dyn_g05} shows the wavepacket dynamics at $\gamma = 0.5$.
+The left panel displays the populations of the lowest four eigenstates \(\ket{0}\)–\(\ket{3}\), while the right panel shows the corresponding expectation value of the transfer coordinate \(\langle q\rangle(t)\).
+The latter shows new features, namely coherent oscillations, which depict the damped oscillation of the wavepacket in the asymmetric double well.
+These oscillations correspond to the mentioned non-zero off-diagonal elements in the reduced density matrix.
 This is in contrast to the two previous initial states, where off-diagonal elements remain zero within the secular approximation.
-The decay of oscillations is faster for larger $\gamma$ and is shown in Appendix~\ref{MoreWPDynamics} (Figs.~\ref{fig:wp_dyn_g00}-\ref{fig:wp_dyn_g10}).
-When increasing $\gamma$, the mean-force Gibbs state becomes important for an illustrative physical quantity, namely the steady-state value of the coordinate $q$, which is shifted compared to the regular Gibbs state.
+The decay of oscillations is faster for larger $\gamma$ and is analyzed in more detail in Appendix~\ref{MoreWPDynamics} (Figs.~\ref{fig:wp_dyn_g00}-\ref{fig:wp_dyn_g10}).
+As $\gamma$ increases, the mean-force Gibbs state becomes important for an illustrative physical quantity, namely the steady-state value of the coordinate $q$, which is shifted compared to the regular Gibbs state.
 This is evident in Fig.~\ref{fig:wp_dyn_g05}(b), as well as in Fig.~\ref{fig:wp_dyn_g10}(b).